 Executive Assistant salaries are determined by a candidate’s blend of experience, as well as soft skills such as adaptability, plus technical proficiency with Customer Relationship Management (CRM) software, database management and even social media management.
 Candidates who are highly organised and able to multi-task under pressure will find more opportunities to negotiate their Executive Assistant salary.

 In the Robert Half Salary Guide, salaries are broken down by percentiles.
-This allows you to see how different skills, experience and qualifications – along with different roles, can shape an Executive Assistant salary.
+This allows you to see how different skills, experience, and qualifications can shape an Executive Assistant salary in Sydney, Melbourne, Brisbane, or Perth, alongside related positions

 This Executive Assistant salary percentile applies to candidates who have an entry-level/basic experience in the role or similar.
 Responsibilities may include preparation and revision of key documents, and diary, email and inbox management.
 Candidates will be expected to have a working knowledge of Microsoft Office applications such as Word and Outlook.
 This salary percentile may also apply in smaller, less complex organisations.